segmentio/segment-docs/src/protocols/schema.md

 Segment Business plan customers can use Schema Controls to manage which events are allowed to pass through Segment and on to Destinations.
 These filters are a first-line defense to help you protect the integrity of your data, and the decisions made with it.

-Blocking events within the source schema will exclude it from API and MTU calculations.
-The events are discarded before they reach our pipeline that we use for calculations of MTUs.
+Blocking events within the source schema will exclude them from API and MTU calculations.
+These events are discarded before they reach the pipeline that Segment uses for MTU calculations.

 ## Event filters